Want to hear more from us?

 While this might sound harsh, we’re all neurotic to some degree.
 It’s just a matter of how much.
 A big part of this group is emotional stability, but it also spans other elements like self-belief, and resilience.

-But, speaking for ourselves, there’s also one other group that’s worth measuring:
+But, speaking for ourselves, there’s also one other group that’s worth measuring in a behavioural assessment test:

 Cognition